 - Diabetes that is not well controlled, which can delay wound healing

 - Not meeting bodyweight recommendations for anesthesia and certain types of reconstruction

 - Poor general health

+Smoking can also interfere with tissue reconstruction because it constricts blood vessels, the passageways oxygen travels through to reach healing skin.
+Smokers are at a higher risk for tissue necrosis, the death of skin cells from lack of oxygen.
 If you smoke or have other medical conditions and want reconstruction, talk with a plastic surgeon as soon as possible to find out your options.
-Smoking constricts blood vessels, the passageways oxygen travels to reach healing skin.
-Smokers are at higher risk for tissue necrosis, the death of skin cells from lack of oxygen.
-Your surgeon may recommend you quit smoking and other nicotine products for a certain amount of time before and after surgery.
+Your surgeon may recommend you quit smoking and quit using other nicotine products for a certain amount of time before and after surgery.

 - What percentage of your practice is breast reconstruction?
 How much experience do you have with it?